 takeaways: I read this book my first-year learning Spanish and continue to reread parts of it every year.
 There is so much important information in it.

-#1 nugget: Don’t Review.
+#1 nugget: Don’t review.
 Recall.

 Lightbown, Patsy M., & Spada, Nina.
 How Languages are Learned, Fifth Edition.
-Oxford, 2021. https://books.apple.com/us/book/how-languages-are-learned-5th-edition/id1572630689
+Oxford, 2021.

 from the book: “Now in its fifth edition, the award-winning How Languages are Learned has established itself as an indispensable introduction to research in language acquisition and its relationship with classroom practice.”